 The average number of employees producing PSP tape more than 1-3/8 inches in width and not exceeding 4 mils in thickness has increased at a rate greater than that of employment in all pressure sensitive plastic tape in both absolute and relative terms.
 Employees producing such tape more than tripled during the 4-year period, increasing from in 1973 to in 1976.
 Employment continued to rise in 1977, with such employees numbering in January-May 1977-- employees above the number employed during January-May 1976.
 One reason for the sharp increase in employment in 1976 was the opening of a new plant in Greenville, S.C., by the 3M Co. in late 1975.
 This plant, which produces both polyester and polypropylene tape, employs approximately persons.

-Table 8.--Pressure sensitive plastic tape: Average number of employees in U.S. facilities producing pressure sensitive plastic tape, total and production and related workers engaged in the manufacture of all products, all pressure sensitive plastic tape, and PSP tape more than 1-3/8 inches in width, not exceeding 4 mils in thickness, 1973-76, January-May 1976, and January-May 1977
+e 7.-Pressure sensitive plastic tape more than 1-3/8 inches in dth, not exceeding 4 mils in thickness: U.S. imports for commption, by sources and by types, 1973-76, January-May 1976, and muary-May 1977--Continued